istamarr/ProjectAppNative/README.md

 Adb (you can use your smartphone)
 Emulator

-INSTALL ALL OF THEM, (SKIPPED NOTE)
+INSTALL ALL OF THEM, (SKIPPED HOW TO)

 # How To Code this React Native Apps: